vito-royeca/ManaKit/Example/Pods/DATASource/README.md

 **DATASource** provides an easy way to show an grouped UICollectionView, you just need to specify the attribute we should use to group your items.
 This attribute is located in the `dataSource` initializer as a parameter called `sectionName`.
 This will create a collectionView reusable header.

-Check the [CollectionView Demo](https://github.com/SyncDB/DATASource/tree/master/CollectionSwift) for an example of this, were we have a grouped UICollectionView using the first letter of a name as a header, just like the Contacts.app!
+Check the [CollectionViewControllerWithSections Demo](https://github.com/SyncDB/DATASource/blob/master/SwiftDemo/CollectionViewControllerWithSections/CollectionViewControllerWithSections.swift) for an example of this, were we have a grouped UICollectionView using the first letter of a name as a header, just like the Contacts.app!

 <p align="center">
   <img src="https://raw.githubusercontent.com/SyncDB/DATASource/master/GitHub/collection.gif" />